The Ranch (2006 TV series)

-The Ranch (Polish: Ranczo) is a Polish television comedy series, directed by Wojciech Adamczyk, that originally aired from March 25, 2006 to May 24, 2009, and again from March 6, 2011 to November 27, 2016 on TVP1.
-It follows the story of Lucy Wilska, a Polish-American who has inherited her great grandmother's country home in the fictional small village of Wilkowyje.
-She arrives in Wilkowyje with intent to sell the cottage but, after seeing the charm of the village, decides to stay.
+The Ranch (Polish: Ranczo) is a Polish television series that originally aired in 10 season from March 25, 2006 to November 27, 2016 on TVP1.
+An 11th season is being produced.
+The series follows the story of Lucy Wilska, a Polish-American who has inherited her great grandmother's country home in the fictional small village of Wilkowyje.
+She arrives in Wilkowyje with intent to sell the cottage but, after seeing the charm of the village, she decides to stay.